 The View menu allows you to customize your work environment by adding Toolbars and Panels and showing the Status Bar and Command Status.

-The Project menu unlocks project level functionality:
+The Project menu unlocks project level functionality.

-The Window menu allows you to view and access multiple parts of your project simultaneously and can be utilized to enhance the unified design experience of Altium Designer 18.
+The Window menu allows you to view and access multiple parts of your project simultaneously and can be utilized to enhance the united design experience of Altium Designer 18.
 For example, you can work on the schematic, PCB and BOM all at once.

 The UI also has a Help menu where you can get assistance with using the program, access the User Forums and find out what’s new in Altium Designer 18.